How To Get Prequalified For A Personal Loan

 DTI

-As mentioned, lenders prefer borrowers with a DTI of no higher than 40% – but a DTI of 36% or lower is preferred.
+As mentioned, lenders prefer borrowers with a DTI of no higher than 43% – but a DTI of 36% or lower is ideal.
 Any higher and a lender may be concerned about whether a borrower could make their monthly payments with their leftover income.

 Why Get Prequalified For A Loan?

-Getting prequalified for a personal loan can benefit you in multiple ways.
-For instance, you’ll get an idea of your chances of being approved if you apply for a loan, and you’ll learn your potential rate and terms – all without hurting your credit.
+Whether you need cash for debt consolidation, home improvements, an auto loan or another big purchase, getting prequalified for a personal loan can benefit you in multiple ways.
+For instance, you’ll get an idea of your chances of approval if you apply for a loan, and you’ll learn your potential interest rate and repayment term.

-A prequalification offer or letter can also help you compare prequalification results between lenders and find the best option for you, and it gives you some time to review your finances and determine whether you can comfortably make your monthly payments in full and on time.
+It’s wise to compare prequalification results between lenders so you can be assured of finding the best option for you.
+Prequalification also gives you some time to review your finances and determine whether you can comfortably make your monthly payments.

-While not 100% accurate, a prequalification estimate offers a glimpse of what you can expect from the loan you want to borrow.
-If you don’t get the prequalification offers you wanted, and you don’t need the money right away, you can always improve your credit and try again another time.
+While not 100% accurate, a prequalification estimate offers a glimpse into what you can expect from the loan you want to borrow.

 Final Thoughts

-Knowing your personal loan eligibility early in the game can benefit you in many ways.
-While not a guarantee of a certain loan amount, the estimate a lender provides can give you an idea of where you stand as an applicant, and whether you’re likely to qualify for the sum of money that you desire – or qualify at all.
+Getting an idea of your personal loan eligibility early in the game can benefit you in many ways.
+While not a guarantee of final loan approval or a certain loan amount, the estimate a lender provides can provide insight on where you stand as an applicant and whether you’re likely to qualify for the sum of money you want.
 Additionally, you can use your prequalification to compare lender options and land the best deal possible.

-Want to see your rates and loan options?
+Want to see your potential interest rate and loan options?
 Get the personal loan process started with Rocket Loans today.

 Related Resources